SujithaMathew/Amazon/README.md

 1.Import the project in Eclipse.
 2.Go to the below Path:Amazon\src\test\javaRunner\TestRunner.java
+3.Change the tag name inside the Testrunner class and run the project.
 3.Change the chome path :Amazon\src\test\java\StepDefinition\BaseClass.java
 4.Add more testcases/tests in the below path Path: Amazon\src\test\resources\Features\ProductSelection.feature